Vladicki/codeOCR/README.md

-# codeOCR: Advanced OCR for Code Snippets
+# codeOCR:  OCR for Code Snippets

----

 ## Project Overview

 codeOCR is an open-source image recognition utility designed to be highly accurate in recognizing and parsing code from images.
 It excels where traditional OCR tools falter, boasting up to 90% higher accuracy in identifying programming languages and preserving the original structure, indentation, and syntax of code snippets.

 This tool is implemented as a browser extension with a powerful Go backend, providing a seamless experience for developers to extract code from screenshots, online tutorials, or any image source directly within their browser.

----

-## Collaboration & Development

-This project is managed using **Git** for version control.

----

 ## Skills & Technologies Highlighted